 I have been an academic at UNSW since completing my PhD in 1991.
 I am a full professor since 2002.
 Since 2009 I hold the John Lions Chair of Operating systems, and since 2011 the title of Scientia Professor.

-Since its creation in 2003 I was a research program leader at NICTA, where I created what is now the Trustworthy Systems group, a joint research group of UNSW and CSIRO's Data61.
+Since its creation in 2003 I was a research program leader at NICTA, where I created what is now the Trustworthy Systems group, spanning NICTA and UNSW.
+NICTA got absorbed into CSIRO in 2017, and since 2021 the group is wholly at UNSW.

 I have co-founded Open Kernel Labs in 2006 for commercialising my microkernel research outcomes.
 This has led to the L4-embedded microkernel being deployed on billions of mobile devices, including the secure enclave of all recent iOS devices, where it protects security-critical operations.
 OK Labs was sold to General Dynamics in 2012.